thnikk/unified-uploader/readme.md

 6. The script should now be running and asking for a number corresponding to your keypad model.
 Enter the number and you should be done!

-## How to use (Mac)
+## How to use (Mac, M1 not supported)

-Untested (probably doesn't work.)
-If you are on this page and have a mac, please let me know and I'll find the solution.
+1. Download this repository by clicking the green "↓ Code" button in the top right and then select "Download ZIP".
+If prompted, save to your Downloads folder.

+2. Open the download to extract it.
+This will open a finder window.
+Open the new extracted folder (it should be called unified-uploader-master and have a number at the end if you've downloaded it multiple times).

+3. Open a terminal and drag and drop upload.sh in the folder from the previous step into it.

+4. Enter the number for your model and you're done!

 ## How to use (*Linux)